SpenceKonde/megaTinyCore/megaavr/libraries/Event/README.md

 Thus:
 * Users modules know whether they need a sync or async signal, and use the appropriate event subchannel.
 * There is only one type of channel - with a sync and async subchannel.
-  * If the generator is synchronous, both subchannels are identical syncronous signals.
+  * If the generator is synchronous, both subchannels are identical synchronous signals.
   * If it's not, then the async subchannel gets the unchantged asynchronous signal, which goes through a synchronizer and the output of the synchronizer goes onto the sync channel.

 The fact that it is asynchronous usually doesn't matter - it's either "faster than anything else" (if the user is async), or "2-3 clock cycles behind", but it is one of the things one should keep in mind when using these features, because every so often it does matter.